 Be amazed at the views from the Stopford Way Lookout Drive on the Mount Morgan range on the way in or out of Mount Morgan.
 Inspiration for the design of the Stopford Way Lookout was drawn from the Linda Decline Shaft and Winder located at the main Mount Morgan Mine Site.

-MOUNT MORGAN RAILWAY MUSEUM & TOURIST INFORMATION CENTRE
+MOUNT MORGAN RAILWAY MUSEUM & VISITOR INFORMATION CENTRE

 1 Railway ParadeMount Morgan